SigOiry/DISCOV-MicaSense/README.md

 ## Input and Output of the model

+### Input

 DISCOV processes input from a multilayer TIFF file containing 10 spectral bands.
 Band 1 corresponds to the 444 nm band of the Micasense RedEdge-MX Dual, and Band 10 corresponds to the one at 840 nm.
 The model has been trained using pixels processed into reflectance by [Agisoft Metashape V2.1.1](https://www.agisoft.com).
 The training pixels were encoded in 16-bit integers, with values ranging from 0 to 10,000.

+### Output

 The version 1.0 of DISCOV gives has output a TIFF file with values ranging between 1 and 10:

 - **1 - Microphytobenthos**: Unicellular microalgae and/or Cyanobacteria
   that can colonize superficial sediments at low tide.
 They can form a